- K&N PRO

-Pole Winners: The first seven St-Eustache races have produced six different pole winners.
+Pole Winners: The first eight St-Eustache races have produced six different pole winners.
 Alex Labbe has the track qualifying record at 17.139 seconds (84.019 mph), set in 2014.

 Race Winners: D.J.
-Kennington (2010) and Andrew Ranger (2015) are the only defending race winners at ASE scheduled to compete in the Lucas Oil 250 on Saturday.
+Kennington (2010), Andrew Ranger (2015) and Cayden Lapcevich (2016) are the only previous race winners at ASE scheduled to compete in the Lucas Oil 250 on Saturday.